dougeby/IntuneDocs/intune/android-enroll.md

 For devices manufactured by Zebra Technologies, you may need to grant the Company Portal additional permissions depending on the capabilities of the specific device.
 [Mobility Extensions on Zebra devices](android-zebra-mx-overview.md) has more details.

-## End user experience when enrolling a Samsung Knox device

-Samsung Knox Standard devices are supported for multi-user management by Intune.
-This means that users can sign in and out of a device with their Azure AD credentials.
-The device is centrally managed whether it’s in use or not.
-When users sign in, they have access to apps and additionally get any policies applied to them.
-When users sign out all app data is cleared.

-There are several considerations when enrolling Samsung Knox devices:
-- Even if no policies require a PIN, the device must have at least a four-digit PIN to enroll.
-If the device does not have a PIN, the user will be prompted to create one.
-- There is no user interaction for Workplace Join Certificates (WPJ).
-- The user is prompted with Service Enrollment info and what the app can do.
-- The user is prompted with Knox Enrollment info and what Knox can do.
-- If an Encryption Policy is enforced, users are required to set a six Character Complex password for the device passcode.
-- There are no additional user prompts to install certificates pushed by a service for Company Resource Access.
-- Some older Knox devices will prompt the user for additional certificates used for Company Resource Access.
-- If a Samsung Mini device fails to install the WPJ with either the **Certificate Not Found** or **Unable to Register Device** errors, install the latest Samsung Firmware Updates.

 ## Next steps

 - [Set up Android Enterprise work profile enrollments](android-work-profile-enroll.md)